near/docs/docs/bos/queryapi/index-function.md

 :::

 :::tip
-So you can also click <kbd>Follow the Network</kbd> and it will show how your indexer logic works throughout.
+You can also click <kbd>Follow the Network</kbd> and it will show how your indexer logic works throughout.
 :::

-## Contract Filters
+## Contract filters

 A contract filter is used by QueryAPI to do backend optimizations to help do historical indexing faster.